 Dates: June 8 - 10, 2023

 Contact: Byron Witt

 Get ready to paint juicy, wet beginnings and then add detail with a process called Wire Drawing.
 I named it “wire drawing” because the drawing resembles a wire sculpture.
 These are done with permanent markers.
 Subjects can vary widely according to the artists’ preferences.
 Good examples are birds, fish, people with long hair, abstracts, still life settings, machinery, gears that remind you of steampunk art, etc. Color lessons and lots of design tips make this a win/win workshop!
-Limited collage will add texture to the paintings.
-Karen believes that art should be fun and easy and she gives lots of individual attention.
+All in all, this workshop will improve your design skills and imagination.
+One day, we will do small abstracts, using collage and watercolor.
+These are a huge hit in past workshops.
+Karen believes that art should be fun and easy.

 This workshop is great for students who would like to try acrylic for the first time.
 We start out by squirting drops of acrylic on the paper and scraping it with a credit card!
 Students always LOVE this process!
 Karen even has tricks to make drawing people so easy, so no drawing skills are required.
 Tricks like squirting with water to create spots, and adding rubbing alcohol to create round shapes, make this workshop at hit with everyone!
 Wire drawing (a nickname for drawing in a way to resemble a wire sculpture) is Karen’s most popular technique.
 You will learn to doodle to your heart’s content.
 Good design will be emphasized also.
 Subjects can be anything that reads well as a silhouette.
 Student’s choice!
 You may use inexpensive paints, so if it’s your first time with acrylics, don’t worry that the cost will be too much.